-Hi there, I am Tony Chu, a student at the MFA Interaction Design Program at SVA.
+Hi there, I am Tony Chu, a product designer in San Francisco.
 I ride the line between design and technology.
 This is my portfolio.
 My resume is here.
 Find me at my blog, twitter, linkedin or via email.

 Interaction Design Projects

 - Visual Introduction to Machine Learning Parallax data-visualization explaining machine learning

 - Sift Science User Details Page Sift Science Fraud Detection Console UI

 - Let's Free Congress Parallax data visualization for campaign finance reform

 - Thesis Explorations The winding path towards a thesis project

 - Sift Science Formulas Connecting Machine Learning Insights to Process Automation

 - WellLife Concept Pitch Design Management with Karen McGrane